 Note 1: Contact the mailbox owner or your Exchange administrator if you are unsure about which permissions you have been granted for the mailbox.

-Note 2: Adding a mailbox as an additional Exchange account is only possible in Outlook 2010, Outlook 2013 and Outlook 2016.
+Note 2: Adding a mailbox as an additional Exchange account is only possible in Outlook 2010 and later.
 When you use Outlook 2007 or previous, you can still add it as an additional mailbox.

 Auto Account Setup will now look up the server details and once it has found them, it will prompt you for your user credentials.
 You can now fill out your own username and password.